 Other preventive health services, such as breast and cervical cancer screening

-Under Wyoming law and Title X guidelines, teenagers do not need their parents' permission to get tested for sexually transmitted diseases and related health care, including contraception.
+Under Title X guidelines, teenagers do not need their parents' permission to get tested for sexually transmitted diseases and related health care, including contraception.
 Staff at Title X clinics will encourage minors to talk with their parents or other trusted adults about their thoughts and feelings about birth control and their visit to a family planning clinic.

 The amount you pay for services and supplies depends on your income.
 All clinics have a sliding fee scale, but nobody may be denied services because they are not able to pay.

 You may call the clinic site nearest you and friendly staff will help you make an appointment.